DavidB59/homework2/README.md

-Homeworkd for codaisseur course second week.
+Homework for codaisseur course, second week.
 Exercice with array methods, classes and export.